-- 4.14 To satisfy the end user's right to prevent the display of their number, the originating provider must provide the correct privacy marking alongside the number.
-This marking must indicate that the CLI is: - Available where the caller has been given the possibility of preventing the display of CLI data and has chosen not to do so - Withheld where the caller has been given the possibility of preventing the display of CLI data and has chosen to exercise this option - Unavailable In situations other than the above or when the accuracy of the classification is in doubt, for example where it is not possible to offer an end user privacy choices and ensure they are respected, where the display of the CLI data is prevented by CPs in order to preserve the anonymity of a caller's Network Number when a Presentation Number is available. - 4.15 For calls received from a network outside the scope of these requirements, the CP at the first point of ingress to the UK networks is responsible for ensuring that the caller's privacy rights are respected.
-The CP receiving the call at the ingress to UK networks can use the same privacy markings as above, but in this context the markings have a different meaning: - Available where the CLI data is deemed to be reliable and the caller has chosen not to prevent the display of their CLI - Withheld where there is an explicit indication that the caller does not wish to make their CLI available to the recipient of the call - Unavailable where there is explicit indication that the originating the network has restricted the CLI on behalf of the calling party and their CLI should not be made available, or when the ingress CP has inserted a Network Number into the call as it has deemed the CLI data presented with the call unreliable - 4.16 It is the responsibility of the CP terminating the call to ensure that CLI data is only displayed to the end user where the caller has chosen to make this information available and the recipient of the call has chosen not to prevent the display of CLI data relating to incoming calls.15 For calls that are being passed to networks where these requirements do not apply, the CP at the point of egress should only pass on the CLI data where the caller has chosen to make this information available and where they have good reason to believe that the CPs in the onward chain will respect the privacy markings.
-Otherwise, to avoid a caller's identity being displayed to the called party, the CLI information should be deleted at the gateway exchange if the CLI information has been classified as 'withheld' or 'unavailable'.
+- 4.20 To satisfy the end user's right to prevent the display of their number, the originating provider must provide the correct privacy marking alongside the number.
+This marking must indicate to the recipient's network that the CLI is: - Available where the caller has been given the possibility of preventing the display of CLI Data and has chosen not to do so; or - Withheld where the caller has been given the possibility of preventing the display of CLI Data and has chosen to exercise this option - 4.21 Within the network CPs may use other indicators in situations other than the above, such as where it is not possible to offer an end user privacy choices and ensure they are respected. - 4.22 For calls received from a network outside the scope of these requirements, the CP at the first point of ingress to the UK networks is responsible for ensuring that the call signalling reflects UK regulation to ensure that caller's privacy rights are respected.
+The CP receiving the call at the ingress to UK networks can use the same privacy markings as above, but in this context the markings have a different meaning: - Available where the CLI Data is deemed to be reliable and the caller has chosen not to prevent the display of their CLI - Withheld where there is an explicit indication that the caller does not wish to make their CLI available to the recipient of the call - Unavailable where there is an explicit indication that the originating network has restricted the CLI on behalf of the calling party and their CLI should not be made available, or where it is absent, or when the ingress CP has inserted a Network Number into the call as it has deemed the CLI Data presented with the call unreliable. - 4.23 It is the responsibility of the CP terminating the call to ensure that CLI Data is only displayed to the end user where the caller has chosen to make this information available and the recipient of the call has chosen not to prevent the display of CLI Data relating to incoming calls.16 For calls that are being passed to networks where these requirements do not apply, the CP at the point of egress should only pass on the CLI Data where the caller has chosen to make this information available and where they have good reason to believe that the CPs in the onward chain will respect the privacy markings.
+Otherwise, to avoid a caller's identity being displayed to the called party where the CLI information has been classified as 'withheld' or 'unavailable', the CLI information should be deleted at the gateway exchange.

-15 For COL, the originating CP (that is the originating CP for the party initiating the call) is responsible for ensuring that COL data is only presented where the called party has chosen to make this information available.
+16 For COL, the originating CP (that is the originating CP for the party initiating the call) is responsible for ensuring that COL data is only presented where the called party has chosen to make this information available.